Lakshmi1799/Devops-Jenkins-Project/README.md

 - `PollSCM` also is like cron job where it will fetch the repository periodically.
 If there wasnt any changes during that period of time, then it wont trigger that job. `* * * * *` - every minute, every hour, every day, every week, every month it should get executed.
 If you need to execute once a day around 12'o clock `00 12 * * *`
 - Now if we push a code change, it will be automatically triggered.
 - Here we are using jenkins as build and deployment tool.

-### Limitation of Jenkins as Deployment tool

-> Use `ansible` as deployment tool while `jenkins` as build tool.

-- Jenkins cant be used as a full-fledged deployment tools for example if the war file is already available then the file is going to fail.
-- So to overcome these problems we're going to use `ansible` as our deployment tool.
-- If you have 100s of deployment location then its a difficult task for jenkins.
-These kind of problem are hectic to handle with jenkins.
-- Hence we're only going to use jenkins as a `build tool` not a deployment tool.